MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-authenticate-principal.md

 accomplished using the
 [Azure Cross-Platform CLI (npm module)](https://github.com/Azure/azure-xplat-cli).

 1. Log into Azure.
-This following command will produce a code and give you instructions on logging into Azure:
+The following command produces instructions that log you into Azure:

 	```shell
 	$ azure login
 	```

-2. Create a service principal.
-The following command will create a service principal and output the results to the terminal.
+2. Create a service principal using the `azure ad sp` command:

 	```shell
 	$ azure ad sp create -n sp-name -p sp-password